PriyaraniSuramanji/AI-Resume-Screening-Job-Matching-System/README.md

 Keywords— Artificial Intelligence (AI), Resume Screening, Job Matching, Natural Language Processing (NLP), Resume Parsing, Machine Learning, Candidate Ranking, TF-IDF, BERT, Recruitment Automation.
 ________________________________________

-# 1. INTRODUCTION
+# 1. Introduction
 Recruitment is one of the most important processes in any organization.
 With the increasing number of job applications, recruiters spend a significant amount of time reviewing resumes manually.
 Traditional screening methods are often slow, inefficient, and prone to human bias.

 The AI Resume Screening & Job Matching System addresses these challenges by automating resume analysis and candidate ranking.
 Using NLP and Machine Learning algorithms, the system extracts relevant information from resumes and compares it with job descriptions to identify the most suitable candidates.
 ________________________________________

-# 2. LITERATURE REVIEW
+# 2. Literature Review
 Several researchers have proposed AI-based recruitment systems to improve resume screening and candidate-job matching.

 Roselinkiruba et al. proposed a Smart Recruiting System that combines NLP and Generative AI for automated resume screening and candidate evaluation.
 Their system uses resume parsing, candidate scoring, bias mitigation, and real-time dashboards to improve recruitment efficiency.